Animal Kingdom Secrets

 - There are a few subtle tributes to Imagineers throughout Animal Kingdom.
 A sign in Africa reads “JORODI” in tribute to Imagineer Joe Rhode, and one of the Wildlife Express locomotives is named “R. Baba Harpoor” in honor of Imagineer Bob Harpur.

-Tree of Life Secrets
+Uncovering the Tree of Life

 - The Tree of Life is an artificial baobab tree.
 This may seem obvious, but it’s one of the most frequently asked questions at Animal Kingdom.

 - An upside-down offshore oil rig was installed as the supporting base skeleton of the tree.
 With this structure to weigh it down, the Tree of Life is capable of withstanding hurricane force winds.

 - The Tree of Life is 145 feet tall and 50 feet wide.
 It took 3 Disney Imagineers, 10 artists, and 18 months to carve 325 reptiles, mammals, and birds into the tree.
 There are over 7000 artificial branches and more than 103,000 artificial leaves, all hand-placed.
 Some of the branches are made to be flexible and sway with the wind.